-III.D.4.
+III.
+D. 4.
 Competing Manuscripts Based on the Same Study

-Publication of manuscripts to air co-investigators disputes may waste journal space and confuse readers.
-On the other hand, if editors knowingly publish a manuscript written by only some of a collaborating team, they could be denying the rest of the team their legitimate co authorship rights; they could also be denying the journal's readers access to legitimate differences of opinion about the interpretation of a study.
+Publication of manuscripts to air the disputes of coinvestigators may waste journal space and confuse readers.
+On the other hand, if editors knowingly publish a manuscript written by only some of a collaborating team, they could be denying the rest of the team their legitimate coauthorship rights and journal readers access to legitimate differences of opinion about the interpretation of a study.